 “Israeli Festival of the Arts.”
 Exhibit and sale of works by Israeli artists, arranged by Jerusalem’s Safrai Fine Art Gallery.
 Ends June 28. http://www.cbsnapa.org

 “Jews and Cartooning.”
 Exhibit of art by classic Jewish cartoonists, including Bob Singer of Hanna-Barbera, R. Crumb, Yaakov Kirschen and others.
 Through Sept.
 1. http://www.emanuelsf.org

 736 Mission St., S.F.

-“Bound to be Held: A Book Show.”
+“Bound to Be Held: A Book Show.”
 Solo exhibition by conceptual artist Josh Greene celebrating the relationship between reader and book.
-Through June 28.
+Closes June 28.
 “In That Case: Havruta in Contemporary Art.”
 Third installation of the collaborating-artists project, with Bay Area visual artist Anthony Discenza and horror author Peter Straub.
-Through July 14. http://www.thecjm.org
+Through July 14.
+“Night Begins the Day: Rethinking Space, Time and Beauty.”
+Group exhibition examining technological innovation, the concept of time, and expressions of awe and fear.
+Through Sept.
+20. http://www.thecjm.org

 Jewish Community Library